 Given our role as a regulator, where necessary and appropriate we do share personal data with other regulators, public authorities and law enforcement agencies both inside and outside the UK.
 In some circumstances we choose to share this information and, in others, we are obliged for legal reasons to share the information.
 Either way, we ensure that any sharing of personal data is in line with our obligations under data protection law.

 In the majority of cases, the law and our policies allow us to share this information without obtaining the consent of the individuals involved.
 (In these cases we ensure that any sharing of personal data is nonetheless lawful and furthers the public interest in effective international regulation.)

-When personal data collected via our Connect and Gabriel portals is transferred outside the EU
+When personal data collected via our Connect, Gabriel and Online Invoicing portals is transferred outside the EU

 As mentioned above, occasionally we share personal data with other regulators, public authorities and law enforcement agencies outside the EU.
 Before we transfer personal data outside the EU, we have robust processes to ensure that appropriate safeguards are put in place to protect any personal data included in such a transfer.
 If you would like to obtain more details about the safeguards that we have in place with regard to any personal data about you that we may transfer to a particular non-EU country, please contact us.

 Under the GDPR, individuals have a number of rights relating to their personal data.
 Read more about your rights and how to exercise them.